grafana/agent/docs/sources/flow/reference/components/discovery.http.md

 [prometheus.scrape]: {{< relref "./prometheus.scrape.md#technical-details" >}}

-As an example, the following JSON provides a target with a custom `metricsPath`, scrape interval, and timeout value:
+The following example provides a target with a custom `metricsPath`, scrape interval, and timeout value:

 ```json
 [